Featured photo by Adventurous Experiences.

 Seems odd to be the "visiting coaches", since for over 20 years Dale and I both have imported U.K. paddlers to the States to provide the buzz and coaching expertise at our symposia and trainings.
 I mean really, do you want to listen to me - or Nigel Dennis, Phil Clegg, Pete Jones, Nico Middelkoop, Jukka Linnonmaa, Dale…or the indomitable spirit of Keirron Tasgah and his waves of strong, eager Manx paddlers?

-The Royal National Lifeboat Institution gets creative with the triskelion symbol of the Three Legs of Mann.
 The history of the Three Legs of Mann goes as far back as Pagan times and was originally a symbol of the sun and of power and life.
 All the early examples of the Manx Legs show them running clockwise towards the sun.
 The symbol appears to have been adopted in the Thirteenth Century as the royal coat of arms for three kings of the Isle of Mann/Man, whose realm at the time also included the Hebrides in the Western Isles of Scotland.
 The Three Legs of Mann motto, “Quocunque Jeceris Stabit”, literally translates to “Whithersoever you throw it, it will stand.”